deathworlders/online/content/books/deathworlders/chapter-33-metadyskolia.md

 It was an education.
 This wasn’t some stupid macho peacock posturing, this was genuinely a serious rage like she’d not actually witnessed before.
 She knew *of* the kinds of headspace that the Lads could get into, but to actually *see* it, to watch him methodically beat a fury she could scarcely understand into the wildly-swinging bag...that was something else entirely.

 It gave her an immediate appreciation of just what they’d been hiding from her, what *Adam* had been hiding from her and why.
-Especially when the violence finally ended with him leaning heavily on the now blood-stained bag, giving it one last half-hearted body-blow and muttering “*Pinche idiota!*” to himself.
+Especially when the violence finally ended with him leaning heavily on the now blood-stained bag, giving it one last half-hearted body-blow and muttering *“Pinche idiota!”* to himself.

 He stopped short when he finally turned away from the bag and saw her watching.
 Suddenly self-conscious, he thumped over to the gravity controls, deactivated the field, and stood awkwardly still except for the heaving of his chest and for his hand nervously scratching the back of his head.